• Skip to primary navigation

 5. Find the perfect proofreading jobs

 Today, determining how to become a proofreader is all about finding clients or a job online.
-The fact is, there is a booming online marketplace for proofreading services, and whether you have no experience, are an expert, or something in between, there is a place for you to succeed.
+There is a booming online marketplace for proofreading services, and whether you have no experience, are an expert, or something in between, there is a place for you to succeed.

 Beginner